void-linux/void-docs/src/contributing/void-docs/style-guide.md

 ### Checking links

-If you're including new links (either internal or external) in the docs or changing the current file structure, you should install `mdbook-linkcheck`, which can be obtained from the Void repos or by using `cargo`.
-You can then build the mdBook locally, which will run a linkcheck as well, or run it in standalone mode:
+If you're including new links (either internal or external) in the docs or changing the current file structure, you should make use of the `mdbook-linkcheck` package:

 ```
 $ mdbook-linkcheck -s
 ```

-This way, linkcheck will verify all the references, and warn you if there are any issues.
+This will verify all the references, and warn you if there are any issues.
 If any link you're using is correct but generating errors for some reason, you can add its domain to the exclude list in `book.toml`, under the `[mdbook.linkcheck]` key.

+`mdbook-linkcheck` is used by the void-docs repository's `check.sh` script, which must be [run locally before submitting a pull request](./submitting.md#making-changes).

 ## Case